galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 # Stopover: debriefing and preparation for next steps

-From the first big step in a metabolomic workflow (Preprocessing), you obtained three tabulation-separated tables: a dataMatrix file, a sampleMetadata file and a variableMetadata file.
+From the first big step in a metabolomic workflow (Preprocessing), you obtained three tabulation-separated tables: a **dataMatrix file**, a **sampleMetadata** file and a **variableMetadata** file.
 Two of the tables were obtained directly from the workflow, while one needed to be completed by the user.

 Concerning the sampleMetadata file, for the next steps of the workflow, there are four columns that are mandatory to go through all the analysis:
  – injectionOrder: a numerical column of injection order